A reading list

 Decision making and critical thinking

-If you listen to audio books on Audible, "The art of Critical Decision Making" by Michael Roberto is excellent
+If you listen to audiobooks on Audible, "The art of Critical Decision Making" by Michael Roberto is an excellent introduction.
+He covers a lot of topics, from individual biases to team dynamics.

-"Misbehaving" by Richard Thaler should be also on your reading list
+"Misbehaving" by Richard Thaler should be also on your reading list.
+The book features topics like mental accounting and endowment effect.

 “The Minto Pyramid Principle” by Barbara Minto is a good textbook on how to think logically and present your ideas in a clear and powerful way.
 If you are an aspiring consultant, you should read that.